-Exclusion Please explain manufacturing.
-The use of water in office buildings is excluded because many Ford office buildings are leased and Ford does not have direct control over the water usage.
-Also, the amount of water used in office buildings is minor compared to the amount of water used in manufacturing plants.
-Commercial office buildings and facilities not associated with manufacturing are, however, encouraged to independently develop programs to monitor, track, and reduce water usage. interest) and facilities that consumed 30,000 cubic meters The threshold of 30,000 cubic meters is intended to exclude new manufacturing plants that are ramping up and small satellite commercial and testing facilities.
+Exclusion Please explain Commercial office buildings and The use of water in office buildings is excluded because many Ford office buildings are leased and Ford does facilities not associated with not have direct control over the water usage.
+Also, the amount of water used in office buildings is minor manufacturing. compared to the amount of water used in manufacturing plants.
+Commercial office buildings and facilities not associated with manufacturing are, however, encouraged to independently develop programs to monitor, track, and reduce water usage.
+The threshold of 30,000 cubic meters is intended to exclude new manufacturing plants that are ramping up and small satellite commercial and testing facilities.
 New manufacturing facilities that use greater than 30,000 cubic meters per year during the first full year of production after CY2000 will be added to the program.
 Manufacturing facilities that fall below 24,000 cubic meters per year for two consecutive calendar years will be subsequently excluded from the program.
 Facilities shall re-enter the program if water use exceeds 30,000 cubic meters in any successive year.